subasinghe123/ITPM/backend/README.md

 # API - Timetable Management System
-A Timetable Management System for SPM Module
+A Timetable Management System for ITPM Module

 # To run the backend
   - npm install